achronist/circular-tokamak/README.md

-# cylindrical-tokamak
+# circular-tokamak
-Jupyter notebook with calculations of cylindrical tokamak
+Jupyter notebook with calculations of circular tokamak